-Presently, MDE regulates activities that may affect or impact water resources and features under the applicable regulations which is conceptually similar throughout other states.
+Presently, MDE regulates the following activities that may affect or impact surface water resources and features under the applicable regulations - which is conceptually similar throughout other states in the USA.

-- Nontidal Waters and Wetlands (NTWW): Areas that are jurisdictional per 1987 U. S. Army Corps of Engineers' (Corps) Manual and their 7.6 meter (25.0 foot) buffer - through joint permit process with U. S. Army Corps of Engineers (Corps) Clean Water Act (CWA) Section 404 process.

-- In addition, all waters are concurrently regulated by the Corps as defined above in a joint process.

-- Tidal Wetlands: Tidally influenced open ("navigable") water and their wetlands.

-- Construction on Nontidal Waters and Floodplains: Activities that can alter flow, current or cross-section of streams and the 100-year floodplain - through joint process with NTWW process above.

-- Water Quality Certification: CWA Section 401 review of activity requiring federal authorization (e.g., Corps Section 404 permit).
+- Nontidal Waters and Wetlands (NTWW): MDE regulates areas that are jurisdictional per the U. S. Army Corps of Engineers' (COE) and their 7.6 meter (25.0 foot) buffer through joint permit process with COE under the Clean Water Act (CWA) Section 404 process. - Federally regulated waters of the U.S. (WUS): the COE concurrently regulates similar waters as defined above in a joint process. - Tidal Wetlands: The MDE regulates tidally influenced open ("navigable") water and their wetlands no tidal waters are in this region. - Waterway Construction on Nontidal Waters and Floodplains: MDE regulates activities that can alter flow, current or cross-section of streams and the 100-year floodplain. - Water Quality Certification: MDE reviews the activities under CWA Section 401 when requiring federal authorization certifying that the COE permit complies with state water quality standards.

-Most regulated projects qualify for the Corps' Maryland State programmatic general permit that, in effect, allows MDE to authorize many projects on the Corps' behalf.
+Most regulated projects qualify for the COE streamlined Maryland State programmatic general permit that, in effect, allows MDE to authorize many projects on the COE behalf.